Constructors in Java: Types of Constructors with Examples

 • This constructor chaining allows a programmer to set object properties quickly and effectively during object creation.

-• Along with being able to pass arguments among constructors, constructor chaining can be used to create aliases for a constructor or even allow the use of default values when needed.
+• Constructor chaining allows arguments to be passed among constructors, creating aliases for a constructor or even using default values when needed.

 • By using constructor chaining, a programmer can easily utilize the full potential of Object-Oriented Programming in Java.